stepheljobs/myka/docs/scheduled-notifications-implementation.md

 ## Overview

-This document outlines the implementation of the scheduled notifications feature for the MyKa PWA.
+This document outlines the implementation of the scheduled notifications feature for the MyKa app.
 The feature provides a comprehensive daily notification system that sends 6 scheduled reminders throughout the day to help users maintain their health and productivity routines.

 ## Architecture